wqshi/TF2Exp/deepsea/README.md

                    --hg19_file $PATH_TO_HG19
 ```

+The PATH_TO_TF_DIR should be pointed to the unzipped encode_peaks.tar.gz.
 In the tf_dir, we expect to find narrowPeak files for different TFs in GM12878, e.g. haib-gm12878-atf2.narrowPeak.
 The output will be sorted in the ./out directory.
 For each tf, there will be three files, e.g. atf2.out.diff, atf2.out.ref, atf2.out.evalue.
 The output directory will be the input directory (--deepsea_dir) for TF2Exp pipeline.

 ## Environment and packages used in the testing: